Unsure if you should exfoliate in the morning or night? You're not alone. A lot of people don't know the difference between these two skincare terms.

 On the flip side, some experts suggest that exfoliating too early in the day can cause sensitivity from overexposure to sunlight.

 It is because exfoliation removes dead skin cells from the surface of your oily skin, but it also leaves your skin more vulnerable to UV rays if done during daytime hours when those rays are strongest.
+It can lead to skin irritation.
+So, try to use physical exfoliation later in the day.

 In addition, some people also find that their mornings are already busy enough without having to add an extra step like exfoliation into their routine.
 However, we always recommend exfoliating process in the morning skincare routine.